 Your mind is designed to think, that’s its job.
 If it doesn’t have something to do, it will find something to think about.

-Often our thoughts are concerned with day-to-day life: what you’ll have for dinner and who you’re going to see.
+Often our thoughts are concerned with day-to-day life: what you’ll have for dinner and who you’re going to see (even if virtually).
 But when you’re going through a difficult time, your mind can become noisy.

 The way the brain responds to danger – or perceived danger – (usually called fight or flight) means you might not realise how anxious you were until after your symptoms have eased.

-The good news is, now that we know about neuroplasticity, your brain can develop new coping strategies to rely on.
-This means your brain can learn to distinguish more healthily between what is real and perceived danger, and consider alternative, more positive ways to cope.
+Since the discovery of positive neuroplasticity, we know your brain can develop new coping strategies to rely on.
+This means you can learn to distinguish more healthily on some level, between what is real and perceived danger, and consider alternative, more positive ways to cope.

 This might be creating a positive plan of action which may include setting manageable goals, or identifying things you know helps you when tackling a difficult situation.
 It might also include finding or accessing suitable support and creating a well-being plan that focuses on self-care.

 You might, for example, decide to leave some space in your diary for after you’ve done an activity you know increases your anxiety.
-If you recognise that meeting a friend in a public place takes its toll on you, then knowing you can lay down when you get home if you need to, or that you will ‘treat’ yourself to something later whether it’s a warm bath or just some quiet time, can make all the difference.
+If you recognise that going out takes its toll on you, then knowing you can lay down when you get home if you need to, or that you will ‘treat’ yourself to something later whether it’s a warm bath or just some quiet time, can make all the difference.

 When you find yourself in the grip of anxiety, it’s important to know how to manage the moment.
-Here are some tips – perhaps think of them as promises to yourself – which might help; see what works for you.
-If you know your mind goes blank, maybe keep these promises in your phone or use these cards I’ve designed.
-You can either take a screen shot or print them, and enter your own text of what you know helps you when you’re struggling.
+In calmer moments, train yourself what you will do if you feel panic setting in.
+If you know your mind goes blank in certain situations, maybe keep these ideas in your phone or use these cards I’ve designed.
+(You can either take a screen shot or print them, and enter your own text of what you know helps you when you’re struggling.
 You’ll notice there’s an ‘S.O.S.’ card which you can either use as a reminder to yourself, or give to a friend you trust so they know how to help when you reach out.
+You could use the tips further down on the cards or create your own).

 1. Pause (for about 90 seconds)

 When confronted with anger, people used to say you should “count to ten”, and there is some logic to this.
-Although people tend to associate this with anger, it’s helpful for any challenging emotion, to just give yourself permission to pause.
 The research suggests that it takes just 90 seconds to shift your perspective.
+Although people tend to associate the 10-count with anger, it’s helpful for any challenging emotion, to just give yourself permission to pause.

 When you feel anxiety rising, or your mind starts swirling, take a moment to bring yourself back to centre by teaching yourself to pause.

-Bring your attention to your breathing, and just notice that you’re breathing.
+If it’s helpful, bring your attention to your breathing, and just notice that you’re breathing.
 Try not to focus on how fast or how slow, how deep or how shallow your breath is.
-If it’s helpful, repeat the words in your mind with each breath “I am breathing in” as you inhale and “I am breathing out” as you exhale.
+You could repeat the following words in your mind with each breath: “I am breathing in” as you inhale and “I am breathing out” as you exhale.
+You might also find the video below useful, especially if you suffer with panic attacks.

-Bring your awareness fully into the experience of being where you are right now.
-What can you see?
+You might also find it useful to bring your awareness fully into the experience of being where you are right now.
+For example, what can you see?
 Describe it in your mind.
-If you can see a tree, what colour are the leaves right now?
+If you can see a tree, what colour are the leaves?
 If there is a painting, what colours do you recognise?
 Describe in your mind what’s happening in the picture.
 What can you hear where you are right now?
 There are no right sounds or wrong sounds.
-Just acknowledge what you can hear by describing it in your mind for what it is – sound.
+Just acknowledge what you can hear by labelling it in your mind for what it is – sound.
 If there is a fabric you can touch, how would you describe it?
-Use your senses to bring yourself into this moment, just as it is.
+If you find it useful, use your senses to bring yourself into this moment, just as it is.

 3. Ask for Help